devkurultay/kodjaz_backend/README.md

 If you are having issues with `cffi`, try to upgrade pip (make sure env is activated): `pip install --upgrade pip` Make sure you have a branch off of a fresh master.
-If you already had the project installed, you may have issues caused by Spirit (forum) installation.
-Here are the steps for solving the issues:
-1. Install Python dependencies: `pip install -r requirements/requirements_dev.txt`
-2. Migrate: ./manage.py migrate
-3. Initiate Spirit installation: ./manage.py spiritinstall
-4. Migrate once again: ./manage.py migrate
-5. If you haven't yet, create a superuser: `./manage.py createsuperuser` (fill in all the fields)
-6. If you haven't yet, load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`

 **How we git**